jlikhuva/blog/README.md

 > Is it possible to use ideas, tools, and techniques developed to understand the structure and function of biological black boxes to develop a general framework for understanding and interpreting trained Neural Networks (aka computational black boxes)?

+- [ ] Current Neural Network Interpretation Methods
+- [ ] Neural Networks as Organisms
 - [ ] [The Genetics of Neural Networks](posts/genetics-plus-anns/genetics%2Bnn.md)
+- [ ] An Algebra of Neural Network Traits

 <!-- ## Developmental Biology